Deivam: Production

 K. R. Vijaya initially refused to act in the film since she did not want to continue her acting career after giving birth, but accepted after her husband advised her against quitting.
 The song "Thiruchendooril Poar Purindhu" was shot at Thiruchendur, in three hours time.
-The film was shot at all six abodes of Lord Muruga while also capturing different festivals celebrated at those abodes.
+The film was shot at the six Abodes of Murugan while also capturing different festivals celebrated at those abodes.

 Soundtrack

 Music was by Kunnakudi Vaidyanathan and lyrics were by Kannadasan.
+The song "Maruthamalai Maamaniye" is set in the Carnatic raga known as Darbari Kanada.

-Reception
+Release and reception

+Deivam was released on 4 November 1972.
 Kanthan of Kalki praised Thirumugam's direction and editing, along with Vaidyanathan's music.